sammyhenningsson/ams_hal/README.md

 ActiveModelSerializers.config.adapter = AmsHal::Adapter
 ```

-## Using the adapter
+## Using the ams_hal adapter

-Your serializers should look pretty much that same as any normal ActiveModelSerializer.
+Your serializers will look pretty much that same as any normal ActiveModelSerializer.
 For example:
 ``` ruby
 class PostSerializer < ActiveModel::Serializer
   attributes :title, :message